Bakery Peanut Butter Cookies

 Place the cookies into an airtight container and store them at room temperature to enjoy for 3 to 4 days.

-Can You Freeze Peanut Butter Cookies?
+How To Freeze Peanut Butter Cookies

 This peanut butter cookie dough freezes great to enjoy later.
 To freeze the cookie dough, first, portion it onto the pan and then flash-freeze it on the baking sheet.